geoffreybennett/alsa-scarlett-gui/docs/INSTALL.md

 https://github.com/geoffreybennett/scarlett2-firmware and place it in `/usr/lib/firmware/scarlett2` or use the RPM/deb package.

-## Downloading via package manager
+## Installing via package manager

-On Arch, you can download the package from the extra pacman repository:
+On Arch, you can install the package from the extra pacman repository:

 ```
 sudo pacman -S alsa-scarlett-gui